All posts by Publius Jr.

 Sign Up For 66Books Book Club

-Since we don’t currently have a list to send out to notify Book Club Members of the upcoming book, you’ll need to send an email to mnhd66brepublicans@gmail.com with the subject line of “66Books Sign Up List.”
+Since we don’t currently have a list to send out to notify Book Club Members of the upcoming book, you’ll need to send an email to mnhd66brepublicans@gmail.com with the subject line of “66B Book Club Sign Up List.”
 When we get a couple of days out from March 6th, an email will be sent out to those who sign up to confirm, and a link will be sent.
 Your email will be only used for the Book Club unless you opt-in to our other activities.

 Happy Women’s Suffrage Day, 100 yrs of Women’s Right to Vote, August 18, 1920 to Now